 - Rash looks the same on both sides of the body

-- Rash may appear on the palms and soles.
-It does not occur on the back, chest, or belly area (this is one of the ways it is identified, by the absence of the rash from the trunk of the body).
+- Rash may appear on the palms and soles, but not on the back, chest, or belly area (this is one of the ways it is identified, by the absence of the rash from the trunk of the body)

 Other symptoms that may appear include:

 The provider can diagnose this condition by looking at the skin and rash.
 The liver, spleen, and lymph nodes may be swollen.

 The following tests may be done to confirm the diagnosis or rule out other conditions:

 The disorder itself is not treated.
 Infections linked with this condition, such as hepatitis B and Epstein-Barr, are treated.
 Cortisone creams and oral antihistamines may help with itching and irritation.

 The rash usually disappears on its own in about 3 to 8 weeks without treatment or complication.
 Associated conditions must be watched carefully.

 Complications occur as a result of associated conditions, rather than as a result of the rash.